dhis2-sre/im-doc/api/README.md

 ### Create an instance

-An instances can be created using the `dhis2-create.sh` script.
+An instance can be created using the `dhis2-create.sh` script.

 Run the below command to create an instance with the name "test-instance" belonging to the group called "test-group"